nvlsr/analytics-npm/README.md

 - 🔒 **Privacy-Focused**: GDPR compliant with DNT (Do Not Track) support
 - 🏎️ **Performance-First**: Lightweight, non-blocking analytics with fire-and-forget tracking
 - 🌍 **Zero-Config**: No environment variables required - works out of the box
+- 🔧 **Next.js 15+ Compatible**: Proper client/server separation prevents build errors

 # Analytics Package Integration Guide

 ## Prerequisites

 **Next.js project** with middleware and app router support

+## Important: Client/Server Separation

+This package uses separate entry points for client and server code to ensure compatibility with Next.js 15+:

+- **Client components**: Import from `@jillen/analytics`
+- **Server utilities**: Import from `@jillen/analytics/server`

+This prevents build errors like "usePathname is not exported from 'next/navigation'" in Next.js 15.3.1+.

 ## Installation